-Surrounding the museum is Town Square Park, remodeled in 2016.
-It combines English Frontier Garden-style at the entrance of the park and transitions into a Japanese-inspired park.
+Surrounding the museum is Town Square Park that was remodeled in 2016 and combines English Frontier Garden-style at the entrance of the park and transitions into a Japanese-inspired park.

 Highlights of the park include a Wakayama sister-city friendship cherry blossom tree, a dog bowl grave marker commemorating a locally beloved dog named Big Red, a torii-style gate, zen-style paving and a raised moss garden.
 The moss garden has a suikinkutsu water feature, one of only two in Canada.

 Be a part of the new Living History program at Steveston Historic Sites!

 As a Heritage Ambassador volunteer share the stories of the people who lived and worked at the four locations: Britannia Shipyards, the Steveston Tram, the Steveston Museum and London Heritage Farm.
 Volunteers are dressed in period costumes while demonstrating activities that include playing cards, churning butter, sewing, explaining tram car mechanics and more.